 2. However, they cannot prove that there were errors in the original.

-B. Are the copies and translations unreliable?
+D. Which brings up the question: Are the copies and translations unreliable?

 1. There have been mistakes made.